kharoof/Rugby-Stats/README.md

 # Rugby-Stats

-We create R scripts to scrape data from webpages into useful format for analysis
+We create R scripts to scrape rugby data from webpages into useful format for analysis. functions.R contains functions for reading data from webpages and formatting it as a data.frame